oaguy1/Minimal/README.md

 Minimal
 =======

-A static blog engine written in django that utilizes files writteen in markdown
+A simple blog engine written in django that utilizes files written in markdown